mjkrause/data-portal-summary-stats/README.md

 8. Ranks genes groups.

 The application updates daily by running a Docker container on AWS Fargate.
 Figures are persisted on AWS S3.
+Figures will be assigned keys based on the matrix project ID and the library construction approach.
+Matrices containing cells processed using both 10X sequencing and Smart-seq2 will be split into separate entities before analysis.

+An example of a figure key is

+`project-assets/project-stats/abe1a013-af7a-45ed-8c26-f3793c24a1f4.homo_sapiens/10X/violin.png`

+For a canned matrix called `abe1a013-af7a-45ed-8c26-f3793c24a1f4.homo_sapiens.mtx.zip`

 The general architecture is as follows:

 ![](./illustrations/spec_v4.png)